ag-grid/ag-charts/packages/ag-charts-community/README.md

 <!-- END SETUP -->

 > [!IMPORTANT]
-> For more information on building Community Charts with AG Charts, refer to our [Documentation](https://charts.ag-grid.com/javascript/quick-start/).
+> For more information on building JavaScript Charts with AG Charts, refer to our [Documentation](https://charts.ag-grid.com/javascript/quick-start/).

 ## 🤝 Support